-A seminar dedicated to the empowerment of Aberdeenshire clubs will take place in Newmachar in March.
+A workshop seminar dedicated to the empowerment of Aberdeenshire clubs will take place in Newmachar in March.

 One of the key themes of the conference is mental health and it will feature headline presentations looking at the positive part clubs can play in this area.